 It’s obvious that security is very important when we use our computer or smartphone.
-On the Internet, you’ll find numerous tutorials about this, long and extensive texts about all the security protocols that you should follow to best protect yourself.
-We’ve talked often about this, so today we’re going to get into the details: below you’ll find 7 nuggets of security info that you can apply daily with little effort and that will save you lots of headaches.
+You’ll find numerous tutorials on the internet explaining at great length the security protocols that you should follow to keep yourself protected.
+We’ve often talked about this here at Softonic, so today we’re just going to into the most important stuff without going on and on.
+Lucky you!

-Once while traveling, I went to use the hotel’s public PC and came upon the open Facebook session of a previous guest.
-I’m not a troll and I don’t like to bother anybody, so I closed it without looking, but imagine instead the person after that tourist were somebody who wanted to mess around… Enough said.
+Once while traveling, I went to use the hotel’s public computer and came upon the open Facebook session of a previous guest.
+I’m not a troll, so I closed it without looking, but imagine if the person who’d found it had been somebody who wanted to mess around… Enough said.

 2. Don’t obsess over antiviruses

-This point seems contradictory, but you’ll soon see why not.
-The issue is that when we buy a new computer, we tend to overprotect it with antiviruses, anti-spyware, etc., etc., etc. Don’t go too far with this!
-Remember that PCs with Windows 10 already come with their own antivirus software, and if you don’t like it, you can use another, but only one other!
+Yes, this point seems counterintuitive.
+When we buy a new computer, we tend to go overboard by downloading multiple antivirus and anti-spyware apps.
+But it’s generally unnecessary to have more than one antivirus app, and computers with Windows 10 already come with their own antivirus software.
+If you don’t like it, you can use another, but only one other!

-Most current antivirus software (Avast, AVG, Panda…) includes protection for all kinds of threats, even in basic or free versions.
-Choose one and let it do its job, if it finds something strange, it will notify you.
-If you have a specific problem, there are many programs on the Internet for resolving it.
+Most current antivirus software (such as Avast, AVG, and Panda) includes protection for all kinds of threats, even in the basic or free versions.
+Choose one and let it do its job.
+If you have a specific problem, there are many programs on the internet for resolving it.
 If this happens, you can take action by installing specific solutions.

 Many programs often ask to be updated.
-This means they will take longer to start up but… isn’t it worth the wait?
-An updated program is one less way in for threats, so keep your favorite programs up-to-date and if they ask to be updated, don’t skip them, poor things!
+This means they will take longer to start up, but is it worth the wait?
+Yes!
+Software publishers often use these updates to patch critical flaws that could leave your PC vulnerable.
+So keep your favorite programs up-to-date, and if they ask to be updated, don’t skip them, poor things!
 Besides, unless we’re talking about games, PC programs take only a few minutes to update.
-Get up, make yourself a coffee or get some fresh air, and when you return, your software will be ready.
+Get up and make yourself a coffee or get some fresh air; when you return, your software will be ready.

-In the case of Windows, it’s the same thing.
-Updates aren’t for pestering you, but to improve performance.
+It’s the same with Windows updates.
+Updates aren’t designed to pester you, but to improve performance.
 The problem is that, unlike programs, when Windows updates it takes a while.
-To avoid losing time, program Windows 10 updates so they occur when you’re not using the PC.
+To avoid losing time, program Windows 10 so that it updates when you’re not using the PC.

-Yes, I know it’s obnoxious to change info, but it’s not smart to use the same Gmail password that you had when you opened your account in 2004.
-I recommend that you change passwords for the main services you use every 6 months-1 year.
-In some cases, the platform itself forces you to do so, but others don’t.
+Yes, I know it’s annoying having to change info, but it’s not smart to use the same Gmail password that you had when you opened your account in 2004.
+Change passwords for the main services you use every 6 months to 1 year.
+In some cases, the platform itself forces you to do so, but others won’t.

-In this case, use your favorite reminder service and calendar (Google Calendar, a program for to-do lists…) so they notify you to make these changes as regularly as you wish.
+If they don’t, use your favorite reminder service and calendar (Google Calendar, or a to-do list program, for example) to notify you to make these changes regularly.

-Also, use a passwords manager so you don’t forget anything.
+Also, use a password manager so you don’t forget anything.
 Google Chrome has its own password manager, but if you want extra security, use an external program.
-Here you have a selection of what we think are the top 5 passwords managers, choose the one that best suits your needs (for example, if you only use PC or if you use PC, mobile, tablet…).
+To help you out, we’ve put together a selection of our top 5 password managers.
+Choose the one that best suits your needs.

-Are you buying and selling between individuals and the person insists you pay by banking transfer?
-If the amount is small and the person is trustworthy (for example, there is feedback on the website where you’re buying it), I would say it’s ok to risk, but on the other hand, you can encourage others to try Paypal, since it’s free between individuals and making an account is very simple: you only have to add your bank account (which you’ll never see).
+Are you buying from an individual and the seller is insisting that you pay by banking transfer?
+If the amount is small and the person is trustworthy (for example, there is positive feedback on the website where you’re buying it), it might be okay to risk it; otherwise, you should encourage them to use PayPal, since it’s free between individuals, and setting up an account is very simple: you only have to add your bank account.

 7. Slam the door on Facebook, WhatsApp or email rumors

-Surely you’ve believed an unfounded rumor on social media and shared it: doing so only creates noise and confusion.
-Sometimes they can even have serious consequences, you could ruin somebody’s life!
-Yes, sometimes photos of criminals shared on social media are just normal people.
-Their photos had the bad luck of falling into the hands of malicious people.
-Would you like that to happen to you?
+We’ve all seen unfounded rumors spread like wildfire across social media.
+There is a term for it in the modern vernacular: Fake News.
+Don’t contribute to the spread of fake news; at the very least it creates noise and confusion, but it can also have much more serious consequences.
+For example, sometimes photos of so-called “criminals” shared on social media are just normal people.
+Their photos had the bad luck of falling into the hands of bad people.
+Would you want that to happen to you?

-Before sharing any status, post or image on Facebook or WhatsApp, especially if it’s alarmist, briefly check it using Google and, above all, use common sense.
-For example, before sharing the photo of a missing person, click on the original link, since, thankfully, often the person has already been found.
-And if the so-called info comes from an official organization, count to 10 and think… would an organization really use WhatsApp to spread info instead of their official channels?
+Before sharing any status, post, or image on Facebook or WhatsApp from an unfamiliar website, briefly confirm it using news sources you know to be legitimate and, above all, use common sense.
+For example, before sharing the photo of a missing person, click the original link and do a little research.
+Has the person already been found?
+Is the info coming from an official organization?
+If it looks fishy, think twice before posting it.

 Your daily security diet

-The daily security advice in this article is like a healthy diet: it’s ok to skip a day, but if every day you slip up and eat junk food, you’ll be nourished by only pizza and pastries.
-So, try not to skip your daily security diet, with little effort you and your devices will stay protected and there won’t be any scam or virus to threaten your peace.
+The security advice in this article is like a healthy diet: It’s ok to skip a day, but if every day you slip up and eat junk food, you’ll be nourished by only by pizza and pastries.
+So, try not to skip your daily security diet; with a little effort, you and your devices will stay safe.